cosmos/sdk-tutorials/authz-module/index.md

 ## Submit Proposal

-In order to demonstrate an authorization to vote on a governance proposal, you'll need to first create a governance proposal.
+To demonstrate an authorization to vote on a governance proposal, you must first create a governance proposal.

 Create proposal:
 ```